Araucaria heterophylla (norfolk island pine)

 - At least a few hours of direct sunlight daily and plenty of indirect light throughout the day.
 Turn the plant a quarter rotation every week to provide even light distribution.

-- Water only when the top 1 inch of soil dries.
+- Water only when the top one inch of soil dries.

 - Best in potting soil